-Aquatic resource alteration permit (ARAP) means a permit issued by the Tennessee Department of Environment and Conservation (TDEC) for physically altering waters (streams and wetlands) of the state.
+Aquatic resource alteration permit (ARAP) means a permit issued by the state department of environment and conservation (TDEC) for physically altering waters (streams and wetlands) of the state.

-As-built certification means field-verified plans signed and sealed by a registered professional engineer and/or a registered land surveyor, both licensed to practice in the state, showing contours, elevations, grades, locations, sizes, and other features to fully describe the as-constructed condition of stormwater management facilities.
+As-built certification means as-built, field-verified plans signed and sealed by a registered professional engineer and/or a registered land surveyor, both licensed to practice in the state, showing contours, elevations, grades, locations, and stormwater management facilities.

 Best management practices (BMPs) means schedules of activities, prohibitions of practices, maintenance procedures, structural controls and other management practices designed to prevent or reduce the discharge of pollutants to waters of the state.
-BMPs may include structural and nonstructural stormwater control measures as described by the stormwater management manual, other treatment requirements, operating procedures, and practices to control site runoff, spillage or leaks, sludge or waste disposal, or drainage from raw material storage.
+BMPs may include structural devices, such as stormwater management facilities, non-structural practices such as buffers or natural open spaces, treatment requirements, operating procedures, and practices to control plant site runoff, spillage or leaks, sludge or waste disposal, or drainage from raw material storage.